At Bench

 Material

-Compressed paper composite (FSC® paper fibre).
+Compressed paper composite made from FSC® paper fibre.
 Non-reactive to heat.
-Water-resistant, non-porous.
-Surface deepens with UV over time.Components
+Water-resistant and non-porous.
+The surface deepens in tone and polish with use and time.Components

 Stainless-steel hinges.
 Polyamide lenses.
-Local specialists fit sun and prescription lenses to each frame.Leather Case
+Sun and prescription lenses are fitted by selected local specialists.Leather Case

-Vegetable-tanned leather, oil-edged and hand-crafted by same artisan.
-A quiet continuation of the design. -
+Vegetable-tanned leather, oil-edged and hand-crafted by the same artisan.
+A quiet continuation of the frame. -

 Designed to meet: